offbeat-solutions/RedirectMiddleware/readme.md

 Temporal vs permanent redirect
 ------------------------------
 By default your redirects will be permanent redirects, so the middleware will return 301.
-To make them temporal redirects, use `AsTemporalRedirect()` like in the above example.
+To make them temporal redirects, use `Temporarly()` like in the above example.